 Welsh language skills

-- commitment and enthusiasm of the Museum's work in supporting change and development in Wales through cultural participation;
+• commitment to and enthusiasm for the Museum's work in supporting change and development in Wales through cultural participation;

-- an understanding and interest in the cultural sector as a whole and sensitivity to cultural issues;
+• an understanding of the cultural sector and sensitivity to cultural issues in Wales;

-- a commitment to equality issues and to challenging discriminatory practices where appropriate.
+• a commitment to equality and to challenging discriminatory practices.